Best Time to Visit Paris: Season-by-Season Guide (2026) Skip to content

 Spring Pros and Cons

-Pros: Mild weather, stunning cherry blossoms, fewer crowds than summer, extended daylight hours, lower hotel prices than peak season, and vibrant gardens.
-Cons: Variable weather can require multiple outfit changes, spring break and Easter holidays bring tourist crowds, some museums and attractions may have reduced hours in early spring, and popular restaurants book up weeks in advance.
+Pros: Mild weather, the cherry blossoms, fewer crowds than summer, longer days, lower hotel prices than peak season, and gardens in full color.
+Cons: The weather flip-flops and may have you changing outfits mid-day, spring break and Easter draw their own crowds, a few museums and attractions still run reduced hours in early spring, and the popular restaurants book out weeks ahead.

 Paris in Summer (June–August): Peak Season Energy